119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 3. Remove Personal Belongings

 Before handing over the car, check your car for any personal items.
-Remove important stuff like documents, electronics, cash, and valuables.
+Remove important items such as documents, electronics, cash, and valuables.

 4. Transfer Ownership